dloscutoff/hbl/docs/data-types.md

 A builtin function's output representation is the name of the function wrapped in angle brackets: for example, `<odd?>`.
 A builtin macro's output representation is the name of the macro wrapped in colons: for example, `:quote:`.

 If a builtin function or macro is evaluated, the result is the builtin itself.
 (To call a builtin, it must be placed in a list with its arguments and that list evaluated.)

+## Comparison

+Even though the `less?` function only operates on integers, all HBL data types can be compared with each other.
+This underlying comparison is used, for instance, when `sort`ing a list.

+- Builtins are less than values of any other type.
+No builtin is less than another builtin.
+- Integers are less than lists.
+Two integers are ordered by the usual less-than operation from mathematics.
+- When comparing two lists:
+    - An empty list is less than any nonempty list.
+    - A nonempty list is less than another nonempty list if its first element is less than the first element of the other list.
+    - If the first elements of both lists are identical, the tails of the lists are compared recursively.